 Patterns of GTT curves

-The glucose tolerance test (GTT) curve for glucose alone exhibited two distinct phases: an initial increase followed by a decrease.
+The GTT curve for glucose alone exhibited two distinct phases: an initial increase followed by a decrease.
 In contrast, the GTT curve for glucose mixed with the water extract demonstrated a decrease initially followed by an increase.
 The GTT curve involving glucose mixed with the ethanol extract was more complex, displaying three phases: a slight increase, a slight decrease, and then a subsequent increase [Figure 3].
-These variations in the GTT curves can likely be attributed to the different constituents present in the water and ethanol extracts of the Apis mellifera jemenitica drones and workers.
+These variations in the GTT curves can likely be attributed to the different constituents present in the water and ethanol extracts of the A. m. jemenitica drones and workers.

 Comparison of the blood glucose results

 The glucose concentration in the blood samples was measured from the rabbits at two distinct time points: at zero time (fasting) and after breaking the fast at intervals of 90, 120, 150, and 180 minutes.
-Blood samples were collected from three different groups involved in the glucose tolerance test (GTT): a control group that received glucose alone, a group that
+Blood samples were collected from three different groups involved in the GTT: a control group that received glucose alone, a group that